 Comments in national security code, at least in the USA, are in English.
 I've done several expert witness projects where they were in Chinese pinyin.
 In one case all variables were three characters long, and the first was always "m".

 Gaining access to the code room involves negotiations between teams of lawyers; you can't just waltz in and start working.

 A defendant in a patent dispute reasonably wants to make it as hard as possible to find infringement, so toss up whatever legal blocks they can.
 Hence the PCs in the cold server room.
 Aids to understanding are few.
 I've never seen code that was modified via a comment stripper, but in one case several million lines of VHDL probably averaged one comment per thousand lines.

 While opposing counsel does make it hard to make sense of what is sometimes a big ball of mud, I have never seen an attorney do anything remotely illegal.
 Those I've worked with all stayed scrupulously on the right side of the law, though might get right up to that line.

 Despite the hassles, it is fascinating to dig deeply into an unknown code base with limited time to see how a particular device works.
 I have seen code that is so well thought out, so carefully implemented that one wants to pin a medal on the developers.
 More common is a mess that should never see the light of day.

 I get a lot of questions about expert witness work.
 As mentioned, the technical part is completely absorbing.
 There's a lot of writing, which I enjoy; other engineers might not.
 I've filed several 700+ page reports.
 A lot of time gets spent in meetings with lawyers to find new meanings of individual words, which, it becomes clear, is necessary, but is not my cup of tea.

 Then there's testifying, which some experts love.
-Me, not so much.
+Here's my expert witness page.